Undergraduate Course Catalog 2016-2017

 More detailed information on our various program areas and concentrations follow.

 - Whether the concentration is dairy, equine, or small animals, students in applied animal science utilize professional facilities both on and off campus.
-On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy, UNH's equine facilities (http://www.equine.unh.edu/facilities), and the Thompson School Grooming Shop.
+On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy Research Farm, UNH's equine facilities, and the Thompson School Grooming Shop.
 Our small animal care program partners with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).

-- Culinary arts students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
+- Culinary arts and nutrition students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
 Students also are required to complete a summer work experience of a minimum of 400 hours at a pre-approved establishment between their first and second years of study.
+The program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).

 - Veterinary technology students have the unique opportunity to work with both small and large animals at UNH and have access to professional facilities both on and off campus.
-On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy, UNH's equine facilities, and the Thompson School Grooming Shop.
-We also partner with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).
-Students will be well prepared to take the Veterinary Technician National Examination (VTNE) to become a credentialed veterinary technician.
+On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy Research Farm, UNH's equine facilities, and the Thompson School Grooming Shop.
+The program also partners with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).
+The program is accredited by the AVMA.
+Students who graduate from an accredited program are eligible to take the Veterinary Technician National Exam (VTNE) to become a credentialed veterinary technician.

 Associate in Applied Science